Maid Service

 Concrete floors

 Since concrete is very porous, it stains easily.
-Prior to sealing with a commercial sealer, sweep up loose dirt, and clean with an all-purpose cleaner.
+Prior to sealing with a commercial sealer, sweep up loose dirt and clean with an all-purpose cleaner.
 Use kitty litter to absorb oil and grease on your garage floor.
 Spread with a stiff broom, working from the back of the garage to the front, and then wash clean using a garden hose.
-If you need to use a heavy-duty floor cleaner, apply with a sponge mop, rinse and allow to dry.
+If you need to use a heavy-duty floor cleaner, apply it with a sponge mop, rinse and allow it to dry.

 Flagstone flooring and slate tile